lamikr/rocm_sdk_builder/README.md

 # ./babs.sh -h
 ```

-Update to latest version in branch and checkout, apply patches and clean all changed projects so that they can be rebuild.
+Update the ROCM SDK Builder to latest version in branch and check if projects has updated binfo or patch directories.
+Do the source code checkout, apply patches and clean commands for all changed projects so that they can be rebuild.

 ```
-# ./babs.sh --update
+# ./babs.sh --up
 ```